ef-gy/topologic/documentation/HACKING.XCODE.md

 "Build Settings" tab.

-First of all, you'll have to add the "include" directory you created to the list of "Useri Header Search Paths".
+First of all, you'll have to add the "include" directory you created to the list of "User Header Search Paths".
 Make sure to add this directory non-recursively - adding it recursively will result in a lot of very weird errors.
 This screenshot should illustrate what the section ought to look like: